24th July 2023

 Configured /etc/ssh/sshd_config.d/04-ipa.conf

-Configuring bastuklubben.online as NIS domain.
+Configuring int.bastuklubben.online as NIS domain.

 Client configuration complete.